DanShappir/Emit/README.md

 ```

 ### Emit.combine([s1, s2, ...] | s1, s2, ...)
-Given a single argument containing an array of more observable sequences, or multiple observable sequences as distinct arguments, creates a new observable sequence which contains arrays as elements.
+Given a single argument containing an array of one or more observable sequences, or one or more observable sequences provided as distinct arguments, creates a new observable sequence which contains arrays as elements.
 Each such array contains elements from the input sequences, in order.
 The output is a combination of all the inputs.
 This means a new elements will be emitted every time one of the input sequences provides a new element.
 As a result, if one input sequence emits fewer elements than the other sequences, at least some of its elements will be reused in multiple outputs.

 If any one of the input sequences throws an exception, that exception will be rethrown into the output observable sequence.